 When you apply, you’ll have to provide some personal and employment information, including your birthdate, employer’s name, employment history, salary and payroll information.

 If Lendtable approves your application, the funds will be deposited into your checking account within three business days after you confirm your payroll deduction amount and pay the $5 platform fee.

 Not sure if Lendtable is right for you?
 Consider these alternatives.

-- Dave: If you need some cash to cover your bills until your next payday, the Dave app offers small cash advances up to $200.
+- Dave: If you need some cash to cover your bills until your next payday, the Dave app offers small cash advances.
 And there are no interest charges.

 - Upstart: With a prequalification option and reasonable rates, Upstart offers loans for a variety of needs.

 Use our 401(k) calculator to help determine how much money you may be able to save by the time you retire.